 It’s also a great way to have a living resource always available for your people.
 No matter what time of day, answers are one click away.
 You can also create intranet discussion forums for important questions that need their own home to store detailed responses.
 Your Q&A forum should not replace the role of managers, who should be checking in with their team members as well.

 Employees want to share their feedback about your company intranet—things they enjoy and things they don’t.
-By collecting their intranet ideas and suggestions, you can make tweaks to your intranet design with the confidence that your employees support these enhancements.
-You also have the opportunity to brainstorm new examples of intranet ideas for the future.
+By collecting the best intranet ideas and suggestions, you can make tweaks to your intranet design with the confidence that your employees support these enhancements.
+You also have the opportunity to brainstorm new examples of employee intranet ideas for the future.
 Do this by creating a survey or posting a forum thread.
 Empowering your employees to have a voice in your company boosts morale and helps you develop a stronger company culture.

 (If you’re interested, here are some more employee engagement ideas.)